ChaitrikaBonu/Task-1-Data-Cleaning-Preprocessing/README.md

+# AI & ML Internship - Task 1
-# Task 1: Data Cleaning & Preprocessing
+## Data Cleaning & Preprocessing using Titanic Dataset

 ## Objective
 To clean and preprocess the Titanic dataset for Machine Learning applications.